 An essential trace element stored in the liver.
 Deficiency can limit fertility.
 Swayback, a spinal problem in lambs, is caused by copper deficiency in pregnant ewes.
-Excess copper is toxic, particularly to vulnerable breeds, e.g. continental breeds such as Texel and animals fed concentrates for long periods.
-Several minerals are antagonists to copper (iron, molybdenum and sulphur) which affects its uptake.
+Excess copper is toxic, particularly to vulnerable breeds, eg continental breeds such as Texel and animals fed concentrates for long periods.
+Several minerals are antagonists to copper (iron, molybdenum and sulphur), which affect the uptake of copper.

 Copper is naturally occurring in many feed ingredients.
-Only give supplementary copper if advised by the vet to avoid toxicity problems.
+Only give supplementary copper if advised by the vet, to prevent toxicity problems.